On the superposition principle and non-linear response in spin glasses

-The logic behind the effect of the upward curvature of $\varDelta(\tw)~\mathrm{vs}~\mathrm{Hd}$, as suggested in Ref.~\cite{lederman:91} and discussed in Sec.~\ref{sec:dependence_Delta_vs_Hd_exp} of this paper, requires that the difference $\xi_\mathrm{ZFC}(\tw;H)-\xi_\mathrm{TRM}(\tw;H)$ increase with increasing waiting time $\tw$.
+Finally remark that the logic behind the effect of the upward curvature of $\varDelta(\tw)~\mathrm{vs}~\mathrm{Hd}$, as suggested in Ref.~\cite{lederman:91}, and discussed in Sec.~\ref{sec:dependence_Delta_vs_Hd_exp} of this paper, requires that the difference $\xi_\mathrm{ZFC}(\tw)-\xi_\mathrm{TRM}(\tw;H)$ increases with increasing waiting time $\tw$.
 This is because $\mathrm{Hd}$ itself increases with $\tw$, and hence the barrier height difference between the ZFC and TRM protocols increases with $\tw$.